Worldly Product Impact Calculator Methodology

 For each product, the impact of the materials is the summation of the impact of each material multiplied by material weight.
 The material weight considers the net use (i.e. amount of material that was lost during final assembly).
 A default 75% net use is applied based on our understanding of the apparel industry; users can update the net use percentage to better match the efficiency of their product designs.
 The material weight is then prorated based on the percent of the product it represents.
 Additional details on the processes used to model each material in the Higg MSI using the LCA for Experts software and database14 were described in the materials section above.

-BOMcomp – these refer to things beyond materials used in a product such as buttons, zippers, or labels.
-All Product Impact Calculator components were originally modeled within MSI and put into the Scope 3 library.
-Within MSI, the components were modeled to include loss rates, net use, and transportation between stages using the MSI material defaults.
+Components refer to elements beyond materials used in a product such as buttons, zippers, or labels.
+All PIC components were modeled in MSI and include loss rates, net use, and transportation between stages using the MSI material defaults.
 Default net use is 75% and the defect rate is 1%.
-Components are created on a unit basis and include the weight in kg for the Component.
+Components can be entered in units and include the weight in kg for the component.
 An example is a zipper-puller that is made of 0.004 kg of brass material.

 The impact calculations for BOMcomp is the Component emission factor multiplied by the number of units of each component used in the product.

-Productpack includes primary packaging by default; and users can add additional primary and secondary packaging.
-All Product Impact Calculator packaging options were originally modeled within MSI and put into the Scope 3 library.
+This includes primary packaging by default; and users can add additional primary and secondary packaging.
+All PIC packaging options were originally modeled within MSI and put into the Scope 3 library.
 Within MSI, the packaging was modeled to include loss rates, net use, and transportation between stages.
-Packaging is created on a unit basis and includes the material weight.
+Packaging is entered per unit and includes the material weight.
 An example is a Small Paper Bag which is made of 0.034 kg paper.

 The impact calculations for Productpack is the Packaging emission factor multiplied by the number of units of each Packaging used in the product.

-Final Assembly – there are two approaches: default final assembly impacts and linked Tier 1 facility impacts.
+There are two approaches for calculating Final Assembly: default final assembly impacts and linked Tier 1 facility impacts.
 Final assembly is calculated by product for each purchase order.
 A product can have multiple purchase orders with different final assembly options (e.g. one purchase order can use a default assembly option, whereas a second for the product could use Facility XYZ and third purchase order could use Facility ABC).

-In the facility linked option, users can update the final assembly impacts by connecting a product’s purchase to a specific Higg Facility Environmental Module (FEM) that has been shared with the brand.
-The FEM includes self-reported and optionally third-party verified total annual energy usage by energy source and reported annual production units for the facility.
-The linking capability allows users to replace the default Final Assembly per unit impact with primary data from the FEM where the product was manufactured.
-If multiple facilities are used, multiple purchase orders can be created to link to different FEMs.
-In 2022 and prior, facilities report their production volumes in a variety of units including piece/pair and kg.
+In the facility linked option, users can update the Final Assembly impacts by connecting a product’s purchase order to a specific Higg Facility Environmental Module (FEM) that has been shared with the brand.
+The FEM includes self-reported, and optionally third-party verified, total annual energy usage by energy source and annual production units for the facility.
+The status of the FEM verification is stated in the tool.
+When users link a purchase order to a FEM assessment, impacts will be calculated using the primary FEM data in place of the default Final Assembly per unit impact.
+Users can link products to multiple FEMs, by creating a new PO for each Final Assembler.
+In 2022 and prior, facilities reported their production volumes in a variety of units including piece/pair and kg.
 GHG emissions are normalized by dividing the facility total annual emissions by the reported annual production volume.
 In FEM 2023, production units are standard based on facility type; Final Product Assembly facilities report in pieces/pairs and all other facility types must report in kilograms.
 When linking a FEM 2023, only Final Product Assembly and/or Finished Product Processing can be linked to the Product Impact Calculator for Tier 1.
 The normalized GHG emissions of the facility replace the default in the calculation.

 Scope 3, Category 4 – Upstream Logistics